 For information on how to properly sort your prescription bundle prior to submission please see our Sorting Your Prescriptions Prior to Submission page.

-Once a prescription bundle is received, NHSBSA staff must make sure all clips, staples and sticky labels have been removed as they can jam or damage the scanning equipment.
-The information that has been entered onto the FP34c submission document is input alongside the scanned images and this is used to calculate the pharmacy’s advance payment; therefore it is crucial that this has been completed accurately.
+Once a prescription bundle is received, NHSBSA staff must make sure all clips, staples, and sticky labels have been removed as they can jam or damage the scanning equipment.
+The information that has been entered onto the FP34c submission document is inputted alongside the scanned images and this is used to calculate the pharmacy’s advance payment; therefore it is crucial that this has been completed accurately.

 For more information/guidance on how to complete the submission document correctly, please see our Completing Your FP34c Submission Document & Dispatching Your Prescription Bundle page.

 The scanning system is only used to support the capture of data from the prescription, for example, the prescriber ID, prescription form type, exemption status, and details of the prescribed items.
 If the scanning process cannot determine this information with confidence, for example, if the prescription is handwritten, then the prescription will be referred to a Type 1 Exception Handler who will enter the prescription details manually.

 At this stage, if the system flags that a prescription may have been submitted in the incorrect charge group, it will be referred to a Type 1 Exception Handler for verification of whether the form was in fact submitted incorrectly or not.
 If it was submitted incorrectly then it will be switched.
 No forms are switched automatically by the system; they are only switched once verified by a trained member of staff.

 Further guidance on switching is available on our Prescription Switching page.